“Create in Me an Intact Heart”

 Do you want more information about the symbolism of the image?

-The clouds are somewhat dark, grey, ominous, and towering, conveying a sense of storminess or suffering in our own background as contrasted with the brighter hues of the rest of the image.
-However, these clouds are touched by the light and parted in the middle, around the Cross, symbolizing how Jesus can dispel our pain and shine through the darkness.
-“In the storm wind and tempest the Lord comes, and the clouds are the dust of his feet” (Nahum 1:3).
+The dark clouds convey storminess and suffering, yet light breaks through around the Cross, showing how Jesus dispels pain and shines through darkness.
+As Scripture says, “In the storm wind and tempest the Lord comes, and the clouds are the dust of his feet” (Nahum 1:3).

-Jesus’ expression is somber.
-He takes no joy in His or our suffering.
-His face resembles that of Michael Corsini’s Christ in Let the Children of Divorce Come to Me, the first work of sacred art we commissioned and the similarity is meant to convey that these two images should be seen and understood together.
-How do they speak together and to you?
+Jesus’ expression is somber; He takes no joy in suffering.
+His face echoes Michael Corsini’s Christ in Let the Children of Divorce Come to Me, our first commissioned work, inviting us to see the two images together.
+How do they speak to you?

 The name of this artwork was inspired by the famous scriptural prayer of Psalm 51:10 asking God to “Create (bara) in me a clean/pure (ṭāhôr) heart, O God, and renew a right and steadfast spirit within me.”